Pomalidomide (By mouth)

 Warnings While Using This Medicine:

 - Men: You must protect your female partner from getting pregnant.
 Use a condom every time you have sex, even if you had a vasectomy.
-You must use a condom during therapy, even if the medicine is stopped for a short time, and for up to 28 days after your last dose.
+You must use a condom during treatment, even if the medicine is stopped for a short time, and for up to 28 days after your last dose.
 Do not donate sperm while you are being treated with this medicine.

 - Tell your doctor right away if you or your partner becomes pregnant.